wustl-pctg/futurerd/README.md

 We can detect races for futures used in two different ways:

 * "Structured" futures can only be touched (get()) once, and this must occur sequentially after the future was created.
-	* "Non-blocking" futures (my own name, which isn't really descriptive enough).
-What I mean is that when you execute the program sequentially and execute futures eagerly, you'll never need to stall on a call to get().
+* Futures that are "forward-pointing": the creator strand of each future executes before every getter strand of that future in the depth-first eager execution.
+This restriction is only because any program that does not use forward-pointing futures could deadlock.
+Note: I previously used the name "nonblocking" (a poor choice) for these futures; you may see this name throughout the code until it is cleaned up.

 Currently, this system only detects futures while running sequentially.
-We have plans to parallelize our race detection algorithm.
+We have plans to parallelize our race detection algorithms.

 ## License